seiyria/soa-autofarm/README.md

 In the event that you do not want to use your stamina for hosting, you can instead opt to do single player farming.
 The format is similar to join/host specific MP missions:

-* Spam the top event, mission 3: `--single-event=1 --single-mission=3`
+* Farm the top event, mission 3: `--single-event=1 --single-mission=3`
+* Farm story mode: not currently possible (seemingly not useful at this time)

 ## Gotchas

 * This will only run on Windows.
-* Your windows must contain the name "NoxPlayer".
-This is the default, so as long as you're not changing it, you're fine.
 * You must use Nox v6.2.6.2.
 It probably works on other Nox versions, but this is the version it was developed against.
 * Nox must be in OpenGL mode.
 If the screen is dark in combat, run these two commands:
   * `nox_adb shell setprop persist.nox.quality 1`